The Movement Strategy Phenomenon

 “Word of Mouth” marketing not only impacts reach, but trust as well.
 There’s no higher level of trust than recommendations coming from another person.
 A fellow human that has already joined or engaged in a movement is living proof that there’s substance and truth behind the movement, thus providing safety and believability as to why someone else should follow in kind.

-“92% of consumers believe suggestions from friends and family more than advertising” (Neilson)
+“92% of consumers believe suggestions from friends and family more than advertising” (Neilsen)

-“Earned media is the most trusted form of advertising” (Nieson)
+“Earned media is the most trusted form of advertising” (Nielsen)

 It’s no secret that today’s consumers want their purchase to mean something.
 Cone Communications published a study that showed: